Kefrov/frac2d/DEVNOTES.md

     cd frac2d
     ```

-3. Build and run the project:
+3. Build and run the app:

     ```bash
     make